statisticalbiotechnology/cb2030/questions/testing.md

 > video 5.47
 How easy is it normally to determine the distribution (normal, binomial, Poisson etc) of the test statistic?
 Have there been cases where researchers found that none of the existing distributions was good to apply in their hypothesis test?
 In that case how did they deal with this problem?

 1. I am having trouble understanding the point of the graph in the permutation test Figure 9.1 in part 9.3.
 I understand they choose the complement value of their p value (0.17) which is 0.83 to decide the intersect the line in the graph, but I do not understand what this gives in terms of results.
 What would be a general use of this method and what is the purpose?
+> It is an explanation of how p-value are related to CDFs

 1. In section 9.3, how do we see that the difference in means is about 0.17 weeks?
 Is it where the CDF reaches 1?
 What does the scale from  0 to 1 on the y-axis represent?
 Is it the probability of finding the difference or something else?

-1. I am wondering if "one-sided" and "two-sided" are terms used to describe either p-value and the statistical test itself and are there interchangeable. in other words is one-sided p value the "result" of the one-sided test and two-sided p value the result of two-sided test?

-1. How do we use Bayesian methods to claim that  there is a 90% probability that the actual parameter, µ, falls in the 90% confidence interval is not true? (based on “8.3  Sampling distributions”)
+2. How do we use Bayesian methods to claim that  there is a 90% probability that the actual parameter, µ, falls in the 90% confidence interval is not true? (based on “8.3  Sampling distributions”)

-1. I am wondering if the terms  "one-sided" and "two-sided"  refer to both the p-value and the statistical test and are in that sense interchangeable?
-In other words, is the one-sided p value the "result" of a one-sided test and two-sided p-value the result of "two-sided" test?